Lutece twins: Development and portrayal

 Concept artist Claire Hummel was responsible for designing the Luteces.
 She was given minimal information about the characters, but otherwise had free rein to develop their visual design.
 The creative parameter set for Hummel was that they were a pair of "twins" in terms of their relationship dynamic, and that they were elegant and ethereal by nature.
 In her view, it is impractical to create the variety and cultural context of a given time period without being thoroughly familiar with the time period through its reference material.
 The Lutece twins ended up with more stylish and contemporary clothing compared to the rest of the cast, which is reflected by their true nature as time travelers.
 Hummel decided that the Luteces would have red hair, and that Rosalind in particular would wear a dress.
 The physical appearance of both characters reflected the commercial beauty ideal of their contemporary time period: Rosalind's hairstyle is inspired by the “Gibson Girl” look, and Robert's overall appearance evoke "The Arrow Collar Man” archetype.
-Robert was originally drawn with facial hair early in development, which was removed by the time the character's design is finalized.
-In terms of background lore, both characters were briefly described in the instructions Hunnel received as the game setting's equivalent of Nikola Tesla.
+Robert was originally drawn with facial hair early in development, which was removed by the time the character's design was finalized.
+In terms of background lore, both characters were briefly described in the instructions Hummel received as the game setting's equivalent of Nikola Tesla.

 Oliver Vaquer and Jennifer Hale voiced Robert and Rosalind respectively.
 According to Vaquer, he was initially told that the audition was for a project codenamed Icarus, and that he was only informed after having secured the role that it was for a BioShock game, a series which Vaquer claims to be intimately familiar with.
 He recalled that the lines for the audition was for both characters, but auditionees were to deliver them as "one conversation, one person" with a British accent.
 Both actors recorded their dialogue at the same time and location, which Hale noted is a rarity for actors in the video game industry.
 Hale said that it is essential for her to be well-prepared whenever she commences a recording session, as she had many factors and potential scenarios to consider beyond just recording lines from a script.
 Though physically separated in different booths, both actors were always within hearing distance of each other, which allowed them the opportunity to play off each other's line delivery as the characters are written to have a tendency to finish off each other's sentences.
 The actors had some degree of creative freedom, and were not obliged to strictly adhere to the minutiae of the game's script; according to Hale, the creative team would occasionally encourage them to ad-lib or improvise certain lines provided that there were no technical constraints.
 Both Vaquer and Hale had a very positive work experience with the developmental team of Infinite, and credited director Ken Levine for deftly guiding them through the recording process.